NYU-DiffusionMRI/SMI/README.md

     - Coelho, S., Baete, S., Lemberskiy, G., Ades-Aron, B., Barrol, G., Veraart, J., Novikov, D.S., Fieremans, E., 2022.
 Reproducibility of the Standard Model of diffusion in white matter on clinical MRI systems, 2022, ArXiv.
     - Dmitry S. Novikov, Jelle Veraart, Ileana O. Jelescu, Els Fieremans, Rotationally-invariant mapping of scalar and orientational metrics of neuronal microstructure with diffusion MRI, NeuroImage, Volume 174, 2018, Pages 518-538.
     - Marco Reisert, Elias Kellner, Bibek Dhital, Jürgen Hennig, Valerij G. Kiselev, Disentangling micro from mesostructure by diffusion MRI: A Bayesian approach, NeuroImage, Volume 147, 2017, Pages 964-975.

+[^2]: The SM name originates from a tongue-in-cheek association with the Standard Model in particle physics, as both encompass a fair bit of previous modeling effort from various groups.
+Here “standard” refers to common assumptions among modeling approaches and does not imply “exact”.